 - Optional: rhinestones, 3D embellishments, nail glue

-Before You Start: Real talk - your prep work is 80% of whether this will look salon-quality or like you did it drunk.
-I'm not even joking.
-Clean cuticles, properly shaped nails, and dehydrated nail plates make ALL the difference.
+Before You Start: Your prep work is 80 percent of whether this will look salon-quality or not.
+Clean cuticles, properly shaped nails, and dehydrated nail plates make all the difference.

 Step 1: Prep Like a Pro

-Push back your cuticles gently - don't cut them unless you really know what you're doing (I've seen too many bloody cuticle disasters).
+Push back your cuticles gently - don't cut them unless you really know what you're doing.
 File your nails into your desired shape.
 For maximum vampire vibes, go with stiletto, coffin, or almond.
 If you're keeping them short, oval or almond works best.

-Buff the surface of your nails LIGHTLY - we're talking barely touching them, just enough to remove the shine.
+Buff the surface of your nails lightly - barely touching them, just enough to remove the shine.
 This helps polish adhere better.
 Then wipe with isopropyl alcohol or nail prep dehydrator to remove any oils.
-This step is what separates "my manicure peeled off in 2 days" from "my manicure lasted 3 weeks."
+This step separates manicures that peel off in 2 days from ones that last 3 weeks.

 Step 2: Base Coat Application

-Apply a thin layer of base coat, making sure to "cap" the free edge (swipe the brush over the tip of your nail).
-If you're using gel, cure for 60 seconds under your lamp.
+Apply a thin layer of base coat, making sure to cap the free edge (swipe the brush over the tip of your nail).
+If using gel, cure for 60 seconds under your lamp.
 If regular polish, let it dry completely.

-Why base coat matters for vampire nails specifically: dark reds and blacks STAIN like crazy.
-I learned this the hard way when I did my first vampire nails without base coat and my natural nails were yellow-orange for WEEKS.
-Not cute.
+Why base coat matters for vampire nails specifically: dark reds and blacks stain like crazy.
+Without base coat, your natural nails can be yellow-orange for weeks.

 Step 3: Build Your Color

 Apply your first thin coat of blood red polish.
-And I mean THIN - it's better to do 3 thin coats than 1 thick goopy coat.
+Thin is key - it's better to do 3 thin coats than 1 thick goopy coat.
 Cure if gel (60 seconds), or wait 2 minutes if regular polish.

 Apply second coat.
 Cure or dry.
 Check if you need a third coat - you want full opacity with no visible nail line.
 Most reds need 2-3 coats to be fully opaque.